The Telephone Museum, Milton Keynes

-Outside can be seen this mobile exchange, used to provide service in areas which had outgrown there current exchange and urgently needed more capacity.
+Outside can be seen these mobile telphone exchanges, used to provide service in areas which had outgrown there current exchange and urgently needed more capacity.
+The one on the left is a Mobile Non-Director Exchange (MNDX).
+On the right is a much earlier, and rarer, Unit Automatics Exchange No 12.

 Mobile exchange